Hello

 For my first POLITICO byline, I looked at how Belgium has granted teens the right to vote in the European election.

-I’m still happiest when I connect to content — that included developing and editing the first-ever Brussels Survival Guide catering to the new class of EU lawmakers, to which I could also contribute a tongue-in-cheek take on how to stay out of trouble in the European Parliament.
+Part of that job connected me to content — that included developing and editing the first-ever Brussels Survival Guide catering to the new class of EU lawmakers, to which I could also contribute a tongue-in-cheek take on how to stay out of trouble in the European Parliament.

 I was also able to combine two of my greatest interests — politics and linguistics — into a story about a language trend set to reshape Belgium.